Posted on September 3, 2015

-Every magistrate or court clerk responsible for court records shall, within 30 days of a disposition, furnish the Criminal Investigations and Technical Services Division within the Department of Public Safety with certain records, including information pertaining to any:
+In Utah, every magistrate or court clerk responsible for court records must, within 30 days of a disposition, furnish the Criminal Investigations and Technical Services Division within the Department of Public Safety with certain records, including information pertaining to any:

 - Judgment of not guilty by reason of insanity, or finding of mental incompetence to stand trial for a felony or a violation of Utah Code Ann.
 Title 76, Chapter 5 (Offenses Against the Person) or Chapter 10, Part 5 (Weapons);

 - Judgment of guilty but mentally ill; and

 - Order of civil commitment of the mentally ill.2

 However, there is no law requiring the Department of Public Safety to then make these records available to NICS.

 In 2013, Utah enacted procedures for a person who is subject to state or federal law firearm prohibitions based on a commitment, finding, or adjudication that occurred in Utah to petition the district court in the county in which the commitment, finding, or adjudication occurred to remove the firearm disability.3 The petition must include, among other things, a copy of the petitioner’s criminal history report and a verified report of a mental health evaluation conducted by a licensed psychiatrist occurring within 30 days prior to the filing of the petition.4 The report must include a statement regarding: